-We’re delighted to announce that Hemel Hempstead have joined our Hertfordshire-wide campaign to get towns active.
-Our local partners, Dacorum Borough Council, are organising their first ever Your Town Get-Together 5km Run to bring the local community together and bring their energy to town!
+This was our first HP1 Hemel Hempstead event as part of our Hertfordshire-wide campaign to get towns active.
+Our local partners, Dacorum Borough Council, led on organising their first ever Your Town Get-Together 5km run, to get local people active and bringing their energy to town!

-All profits from ticket sales are donated directly to DENS and Sunnyside, to support all of the fantastic work they do with homeless and vulnerable people.
+100% of the £810 raised by ticket sales were donated directly to DENS and Sunnyside charities, to support all of the fantastic work they do with homeless and vulnerable people.

 OUR CHARITABLE CAUSES